qingkaikong/Learning_Obspy/03_getEvents_20140317/Readme.txt

     contains the script to get the moment tensors and plot on the map from global CMT, not totally finish this time, we may come back to this topic next time.
+The idea here is to query from the global CMT online, and plot the found historical moment tensor solutions in one region.

-Note: if you want to run the script in this notebook, then you need install BeautifulSoup, run the following command:
+    Note: if you want to run the script in this notebook, then you need install BeautifulSoup,
+    run the following command:
     'sudo pip install BeautifulSoup'